Garuda27/cs-sprint-challenge-hash-tables/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your answers beforehand.

 1. Hashing functions
+function where the input is any data and the output is a number
 2. Collision resolution
+two or more items should kept in the same location.
+If when a key maps to the same index as another key, is called collision resolution.
-3. Performance of basic hash table operations
+3. Performance of basic hash table operations performance of a good hash table, if and only the load factor never exceeds some fixed value then will might be 0(1)
 4. Load factor
+measure of how full the hash table is allowed to get before its capacity automatically increased.
+It needs to understand that the number of entries and its load factor should be taken into account when we are setting the initial capacity.
+The load capacity needs to be less than one and so the numbers of entries greater than the number of buckets
 5. Automatic resizing
+ability to increase the dictionary in order to accommodate new entries
 6. Various use cases for hash tables
+Dictionaries

 We expect you to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.